Ronny J: Early life

-Ronald Oneil Spence, Jr. was born in Camden, New Jersey on September 14, 1992.
-He grew up in Woodbury, New Jersey, where he used to play drums in nursery, which got him interested in music.
+Ronald Oneil Spence Jr. grew up in Woodbury, New Jersey, where he used to play drums in nursery, which got him interested in music.
 Ronny attended Rowan College at Gloucester County while still living in New Jersey where he met fellow Rose boy Corte$4Prez.
 He was also into arts and architecture before pursuing his music career.
 He moved to Miami, where he became part of Denzel Curry's group, C9 and Raider Klan.

 Career

-2017–present: OMGRONNY and Jupiter

 In May 2017, Ronny J signed a deal with Independently Popular and Atlantic Records.
-On February 23, 2018, he released his first mixtape under Atlantic, OMGRONNY.
+On February 23, 2018, he released his first mixtape under Atlantic, OMGRonny.
 On August 14, 2020, he released his debut studio album, Jupiter.

+Ronny J released the single "Emoji" on September 14, 2023; it is a collaboration with XXXTentacion released over five years after his death.
+The song was included on Ronny J's second album, Charged Up.
+It is a remake of a song originally released in 2016.
+Ronny J later stated on Instagram that "Emoji" is his last song with X.